 ‘Video Games: The Movie’ is an epic feature length documentary chronicling the meteroic rise of video games from nerd niche to multi-billion dollar industry.
 Featuring in-depth interviews with the godfathers who started it all, the icons of game design and the geek gurus who are leading us into the future, the film is a celebration of gaming from Atari to Xbox, and an eye-opening look at what lies ahead.

-Snead generously took the time recently to talk about filming ‘Video Games: The Movie’ over the phone.
+Snead generously took the time recently to talk about filming ‘Video Games: The Movie’ over the phone during an exclusive interview.
 Among other things, the writer-director-producer-cinematographer discussed how his life-long passions for film and video games, and wanting to chronicle the history, people, industry and technology of the gaming world, influenced his decision to make the documentary; how surprised, yet appreciative, he was that the public was so interested in the movie, they almost doubled the film’s original Kickstarter goal; and how making the documentary indpendently not only pushed him to focus on the cast’s performances as the director, but also led him to produce, write and help in the film’s editing process, which he found to be exciting and exhilarating, but also challenging.

 ShockYa (SY): You wrote and directed the new film, ‘Video Games: The Movie,’ which is the first ever in depth feature length documentary about the video game industry and the culture it has created.
 What was your inspiration in wanting to make the first movie that chronicles the rise of video games into the multi-billion dollar industry it is today in a film?